 This is a traditional meets modern Italian trattoria.
 And it happens to serve up some of the best versions of Florentine food you’ll find in the city.
 Steak is the order of the day here.
 Fiorentine T-bone steaks are known the world over, as documented in our Tuscany and Florence food and wine travel guide.
 But there are also some other clever dishes such as chicken liver terrine with a vin santo reduction and spicy octopus.
 There is no set wine list, but rather a rotating selection of brilliant bottles (you can view them in a side room) and an expert sommelier on hand to help you choose.

 Il Latini is a family-run restaurant that couldn’t be more Italian if it tried.
 This is a local joint, devoid of many tourists.
 They flock here for home-cooked style meals such as crostini and steaks.
 The wine list is extensive and features many French and Tuscan gems.
 It’s worth making a reservation in advance here thanks to the popularity of the place.
 And the location can’t get much better, just tucked away down a side street close to the Piazza Repubblica.

 Eating Out in Florence

 There’s no doubt that Florence has a fantastic food scene – as our guide to the best restaurants in Florence shows.
+The abundance of great eateries is even depicted in our informative map of Florence.
 But it’s also home to gorgeous design.
 You can spend days absorbing all this great design and perhaps take in one of our fantastic tours of Florence.
 And then, spend the evenings dining in some of the greatest restaurants in the city.
 What a vacation indeed.
 Don’t forget to check out our guide to the best things to do in Florence to fill the time between breakfast, lunch, and dinner.